 F Y 2023 Ongoing

 Personnel \$ - \$ - FTE Change(s): No

-M&O / Other 13,091 13,091
+M&O/Other 13,091 13,091

 Total Cost \$ 13,091 \$ 13,091

-This item would allow for the expansion of certain A&H programs.
-This expansion would include the creation of historical walking tours which are needed to meet the growing demand for place-based, educational, and informative programming.
+This item allows for the expansion of certain A&H programs.
+This expansion includes the creation of historical walking tours which are needed to meet the growing demand for place-based, educational, and informative programming.
 Expenses include creating a pilot walking tour (research and docent training) as well as promotion and advertising.